-Virtual and augmented reality require far more data than simple images and video.
-Healthcare facilities have created virtual reality experiences to give patients who will undergo surgery an idea of what their operation will be like.
-On the lighter side, Pokémon Go became the most popular example of AR.
+Innovative interactive technology like virtual reality (VR) and augmented reality (AR) require far more data than simple images and video.
+Healthcare facilities have created VR experiences to give patients planning to undergo surgery an idea of what their operation will be like.
+On the lighter side, mobile games like Pokémon Go have become the most popular example of AR.
 But these are just some of the few examples of a market on the verge of explosion.
-Global VR and AR revenue are forecasted to increase by at least 100% in the next four years.
+Global VR and AR revenue is forecasted to increase by at least 100% in the next four years.

-Open sourcing has become one of the most instrumental responses to the flood of big data.
-As businesses have struggled to make sense of their oceans of data – structured and unstructured – they’ve searched for formidable data and analytics solutions.
-Of the 40 most popular open-source projects indexed by TechCrunch, 15 of them are powering databases and data processing.
-Oracle, Google, Cloudera and Databricks are some of the most prominent names in open-source data management.
+The flood of big data has caused quite a disruption in almost every industry.
+As businesses have struggled to make sense of their oceans of data – both structured and unstructured – they’ve searched for formidable data and analytics solutions.
+Of the 40 most popular open source data projects indexed by TechCrunch, 15 of them are powering databases and data processing.
+Oracle, Google, Cloudera, and Databricks are some of the most prominent names in open source data management.
 With the ability to modify such an application’s source code, software developers can make applications more useful and minimize errors over time.

 Indeed, not all data centers have adapted to the growing needs of businesses.
-Advancements in connectivity, speed and storage capabilities are essential to keeping up with business demands.
-Structural changes to cooling systems and new server configurations are a start.
-But adapting the management of a data center is the most important change.
+Advancements in connectivity, speed, and storage capabilities are essential to keeping up with business demands.
+Structural changes to cooling systems and new server configurations like high-density racks are a start, but adapting the management of a data center is the most important change.

-High-performance computing (HPC) technology allows data center providers to quickly and easily scale operations within colocation facilities.
-Rather than adding servers, HPC technology empowers data centers to store and process more data within a normal rack space and deliver the requisite power.
+High-performance computing technology allows data center providers to quickly and easily scale operations within colocation facilities.
+Rather than adding servers, high-performance computing empowers data centers to store and process more data within a normal rack space and deliver the requisite power.
 It also allows data centers to automate the load balancing and routing of network traffic to maintain bandwidth for network traffic, for example.